chestnutchest/sql-project-sports-and-demeco/sql_queries_and_outputs/README.md

 This folder stores the data analysis SQL queries and their outputs.

-**Key SQL concepts applied in these analyses:** nested queries, CTE, subqueries, window functions, joins, views, aggregation functions, filtering, conditionals
+**Key SQL concepts applied in these analyses:** nested queries, CTE, subqueries, window functions, joins, views, aggregate functions, filtering, conditionals

 Currently there are three sets of analysis:
 * `s1_exploratory_analyses.*` Exploratory analyses (e.g. who are the best performing teams, which continent won the most medals)